wbrowar/workbench/README.md

    - `url`
      - The URL of the background image.
    - `extra`
      - Any extra CSS that needs to be included or overridden for this object.
-Useful for using `{{ image.focalPoint }}` to set the `background-position` property.
+Useful for using `{{ image.focalPoint }}` (in Craft) to set the `background-position` property.
    - `retina`
      - Includes a check for 2x pixel density in the media query wrapping the CSS.
    - `mq`